Skip to definition.

 Adjective: accompanying u'kúm-pu-nee-ing

-1. Following or accompanying as a consequence
+- Occurring with or following as a consequence

-"an excessive growth of bureaucracy, with accompanying problems"
+"an excessive growth of bureaucracy, with accompanying problems";

 "The nurse accompanied the old lady everywhere"